 The concept of commitment almost seems old fashioned.
-Ironically, companies want to benefit from the lower turnover and higher performance of committed employees.
+Ironically, companies want to benefit from low-employee turnover and higher performance of committed employees.
 At the same time, employees search for companies that are willing to be more committed to them (i.e., organizations who are more sensitive to their needs and who won’t lay them off during economic slumps).

 Benefits to the Bottom Line